Recognizing Excellence in Corporate Inclusion

 Key Components of Inclusive Leadership Training

-Well-designed inclusive leadership training focuses on teaching leaders how to recognize biases as well as enhances their communication abilities and cultural understanding.
+Well-designed inclusive leadership training focuses on teaching leaders to recognize biases and to enhance their communication skills and cultural understanding.
 These components include:

 • Leaders learn to spot and handle the hidden biases that affect their choices during training.
 Team members need to understand themselves to build equal chances for everyone on their team.

-• Leadership training teaches professionals how to see and value cultural differences which allows them to handle multicultural situations with proper respect.
+• Leadership training teaches professionals to recognize and value cultural differences, enabling them to handle multicultural situations with proper respect.

 • Empathy represents a fundamental skill that inclusive leaders need to develop.
 Training programs teach leaders to recognize what employees from diverse backgrounds go through at work through specific practice activities.